yikaiyang/SS22-Knowledge-Graph/Report.md

 <img src="documents/figures/app/speed_filter.jpg"></img>
 <i>Connected entities to a selected entity can be displayed on the list view and the map view.</i>

+<b>A video was recorded to showcase the UI in more detail and can be acccessed under the following link: https://1drv.ms/v/s!ArwmJmwa307Zh7oFLptMgDeLRkbRsA?e=E4DM3V </b>

 The backend system (5_application/kg_webapp_backend) offers REST APIs via a Python Django backend.
 Each of the entities of the KGs were mapped using the Entitity Relationship Mapper Neomodel (https://neomodel.readthedocs.io/en/latest/).
 The system provides various REST APIs resembling the types of entities stored in the KG.
 The implementation is however limited to those types of entities that are actually used by the frontend: